drocheam/optrace/docs/source/usage/tma.rst

    Ls = [L, L2]
    tma = ot.TMA(Ls)

-As for the lens, the previous ambient medium (or the medium for all undefined :python:`Lens.n2`) can be provided with the :python:`n0` parameter.
+As with a single lens, set the previous ambient medium (and the medium for all undefined :python:`Lens.n2`) the :python:`n0` parameter.

 .. testcode::